Purple Loosestrife

 (alas, I

-that discussed this remediation; but lost these sources
+that discussed that specific claim; but lost these

-"re-find" them online.
+"re-find" it online.
 In a nutshell, from what I

 remember, areas of a wetland invaded by purple